dumb0ctopus/epubReader/README.md

    yarn start
    ```

-   The application will be running at `http://localhost:3000`.
+   You can run the application on `http://localhost:3000`.

 ## Usage

-- **EPUB Viewer**: Drag and drop an EPUB file or provide it via a URL to load it into the viewer.
+- **EPUB Viewer**: Load the file into the viewer.
 - **Themes and Fonts**: Use the controls at the top of the screen to change the theme or font.
 The changes will be reflected instantly in the viewer.
 - **Navigation**: Use the Table of Contents to jump to specific chapters, or navigate using the previous and next buttons.